-A headlong rush into the dangerous and competitive world of championship motorcycle racing, Mark Neale’s “Faster” reps an often thrilling, always compelling intro to the sport, assuredly laying out the rules of the game and the key players in it.
+A headlong rush into the ultra-dangerous, ultra-competitive world of championship motorcycle racing, Mark Neale’s “Faster” reps an often thrilling, always compelling intro to the sport, assuredly laying out the rules of the game and the key players in it.
 But while “Faster” is a natural for sports junkies and motorcycle enthusiasts, it also provides the kind of involving human element achieved by the best sports docus.
 Getting the message out in a crowded marketplace will be the primary marketing challenge faced by this debut release from Slamdance’s newly formed distribution company, scheduled to open in Los Angeles and other select cities April 23.